-1 With the only exception for a small number of execution-only funds and selected sustainability-focused funds.
+1 With the only exception for a small number of execution-only funds.

 Selecting, appointing and monitoring our asset managers to support stewardship

 We recognise the value of engaging with investee companies to promote best practices and do so through our asset management partners.
 As a long-term investor, we believe that it is important for our asset management partners to exercise constructive influence on companies and other issuers in our investment portfolios to encourage long-term performance, good corporate governance and sound sustainability practices.